 Job Requirements — Who You Are

-- Hold a degree or diploma in Journalism, Communications, or Arts from an accredited academic or technical institution OR have equivalent experience in broadcast, print/digital journalism or writing.
+- Hold a degree or diploma in Journalism, Communications, or Broadcasting from an accredited academic or technical institution

 - Excellent writing skills and research.
 You love storytelling — from the initial pitch to the publication

 - Strong people skills: You are a great listener